 As mentioned above, BNL has established an administrative release criterion of 1.0 pCi/g, wet weight, for meat from deer removed from the Laboratory and donated for consumption.
-A total of 82 deer were taken during population reductions in 2020.
-Meat samples were obtained from every tenth deer and were sent for analysis and as mentioned above were included in Table 6-2.
-The results ranged from 0.02 pCi/g, wet weight, to 0.10 pCi/g, wet weight, with the arithmetic average being 0.04 pCi/g, wet weight.
-Since all samples were well below the 1.0 pCi/g, wet weight administrative limit, all 1,521 pounds of meat were donated to Island Harvest Food Pantry.
+A total of 81 deer were taken during population reductions in 2021.
+Meat samples were obtained from every tenth deer during the first weekend and every fifth deer during the second weekend.
+Samples were sent for analysis and are included in Table 6-2.
+The results ranged from 0.07 pCi/g, wet weight, to 0.44 pCi/g, wet weight, with the arithmetic average being 0.26 pCi/g, wet weight.
+Since all samples were well below the 1.0 pCi/g, wet weight administrative limit, all 2,204 pounds of meat were donated to Island Harvest Food Pantry.

 With respect to the health of on-site deer based on their exposure to radionuclides, the International Atomic Energy Agency (IAEA) has concluded that chronic dose rates of 100 millirad per day to even the most radiosensitive species in terrestrial ecosystems are unlikely to cause detrimental effects in animal populations (IAEA 1992).
-A deer containing a uniform distribution of Cs-137 within muscle tissue at the highest levels observed to date (11.74 pCi/g, wet weight, reported in 1996) would carry a total amount of approximately 0.2 μCi.
+A deer containing a uniform distribution of Cs-137 within muscle tissue at the highest levels observed to date (11.74 pCi/g, wet weight, reported in 1996) would carry a total amount of approximately 0.2 $\mu$ Ci.
 That animal would receive an absorbed dose of approximately 3 millirad per day, which is only three percent of the IAEA threshold.
-The deer observed and sampled on site appear to have no health effects from the level of Cs-137 found in their tissues.
+The deer observed and sampled on